ijardillier/netclient-elastic/Readme.md

 Choosing between Profiler auto instrumentation and NuGet use will depend on your needs and supported technologies.

-See these pages for more information: [Supported technologies](https://www.elastic.co/guide/en/apm/agent/dotnet/current/supported-technologies.html)
+See these page for more information: [Supported technologies](https://www.elastic.co/guide/en/apm/agent/dotnet/current/supported-technologies.html)

 ## Elastic APM Implementation

 ### Profiler auto instrumentation

-In our case, as we use Docker, it would be easy to add Profiler auto instrumentation, we just have to add these lines in our Dockerfile :
+In our case, as we use Docker, it would be easy to add Profiler auto instrumentation, we just have to add these lines in our Dockerfile:

     ARG AGENT_VERSION=1.20.0